Deci-AI/super-gradients/documentation/source/BenchmarkingYoloNAS.md

 # Benchmarking YoloNAS
 ## Introduction:

 YoloNAS is a leading object detection architecture that combines accuracy and efficiency.
-Using quantization-aware training (QAT), YoloNAS models can be optimized for resource-constrained devices.
+Using [post training quantization (PTQ) and quantization-aware training (QAT)](ptq_qat.md) YoloNAS models can be optimized for resource-constrained devices.
 However, to fully tap into its potential, it is crucial to know how to export the quantized model to the INT8 TensorRT (TRT) engine.

-In this blog, we emphasize the significance of this step and provide a concise guide to efficiently exporting a quantized YoloNAS model to the INT8 TRT engine.
+In this tutorial, we emphasize the significance of this step and provide a concise guide to efficiently exporting a quantized YoloNAS model to the INT8 TRT engine.
 Doing so teaches us how to properly benchmark YoloNAS and understand its full potential.

 ## Step 1: Export YoloNAS to ONNX